svpvip/Autonomous-Lane-Changing/README.md

 Code
 ---------------------------------
-The project's code is all stored in the `final_project.py` and the `code screenshots` folder.
+The project's code is all stored in the `final_project.py` and the `code screenshots` folder, use these as a reference for the full code instead of the snippets down here.
 I imported the required motor functions and the components that were plugged into the ports, and I defined functions for the blinker, such as the `turn_signal_on()` function:
 ```
 def turn_signal_on(choose_led):
   choose_led.on()